Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

-It’s a magical place that welcomed 3.3 million people in 2017, but still offers solitude.
-You’ll love the crystal-clear mountain lakes, picturesque Flathead River and waterfalls that beckon via beautiful trails.
+Northwest Montana is a magical place that is home to Glacier National Park, which welcomed 3.1 million people in 2025.
+Total visitors were down about 200,000 people, but that is still a lot of people.
+If you’re willing to explore a little farther, there is solitude to be found on many trails.
+You’ll love the crystal-clear mountain lakes, picturesque rivers and waterfalls that beckon via beautiful trails.
 Your odds of spotting wildlife, including baby critters are excellent.
-In this article, you’ll find plenty inspiration and information that will help make your trip memorable.
+In this article, you’ll find plenty of inspiration and helpful information that will ensure your trip is memorable.

-Glacier Park Airport is surrounded by stunning mountains, which is your first clue to the beauty that awaits you.
-It’s relatively easy to get here, you can get direct flights from the West coast or two-stops from East coast airports.
-Stay in Columbia Falls, Whitefish or Kalispell to explore Glacier National Park from the West Glacier entrance.
-If you can stay two weeks, spend the second half of your trip on the East side near Many Glacier or St. Mary’s park entrances.
+Glacier Park International Airport is surrounded by stunning mountains, which is your first clue to the beauty that awaits you.
+It’s relatively easy to get here.
+There are many direct flights from major cities and two-stop flights from smaller cities.
+Stay in West Glacier, Columbia Falls, Whitefish or Kalispell to explore Glacier National Park from the West Glacier entrance.
+If you can stay longer, spend the second half of your trip in Babb or East Glacier to be closer to Many Glacier or St. Mary’s park entrances.

 1. Avoid the Crowds

-Summer is busiest time in U.S. national parks.
+Summer is the busiest time in U.S. national parks.
 That means you’ll want to plan your trip for September through mid-October to avoid the crowds.
 Fall offers cooler weather, blue skies and unique fall foliage like, Larch, Aspen and Barberry.
 Getting up early ensures less traffic and a parking spot at pull-outs, visitor centers, shuttle stops, and trailheads.
-Popular spots that will always have a few people, but most visitors do not go more than a few miles into the park.
+Popular spots will always have crowds, but most visitors stay closer to the road.
 Explore trails that fit your skill level, but don’t let longer trails intimidate you.
 There is no prize for getting there faster, take your time and go as far as you’re comfortable.

 2. Stunning Landscapes

 Glacier’s vast wilderness offers a dramatic climatic range from plains of grass and sagebrush to the alpine.
 Low shrubs, herbs, moss, and rocks will mark the alpine zone, where snowy and windy conditions limit tree growth.
 Many trails take you through all these climates, including emerald forests full of pines, Douglas fir, Aspen, and Larch.
-Wildflowers are every where, including big beautiful meadows.
-All these landscapes make a perfect foreground for some of the best mountain views in the continental U.S.
+Wildflowers are more prevalent in the spring and summer, where you’ll find big, beautiful meadows full of them.
+All these landscapes make a perfect foreground for some of the best mountain views in the continental United States.

 3. Water is Life

 There is a lot of water on the west side of the Rockies, which keeps the valleys green and supports life in all forms.
-There are over 200 waterfalls, some a quick walk, while others take more effort.
-The many falls, rivers and creeks may slow down in the fall, but provide opportunities to raft, fish or just enjoy the view all year.
-The 130 named lakes are beautiful settings to enjoy the beach, take a chilly swim or kayak trip.
+There are over 200 waterfalls in Glacier, some a quick walk, while others take more effort.
+The many falls, rivers and creeks may slow down in the fall, but still provide opportunities to raft, fish or just enjoy the view all year.
+The 130 named lakes are beautiful settings to enjoy the beach, take a chilly swim or enjoy a kayak trip.

 4. Trails